-Discover fun facts about the natural world that surrounds us.
+Discover fun facts about the natural world that surrounds us and explore the many resources from the Jurica-Suchy Nature Museum

-Come back each 2nd and 4th Fridays to learn about a new topic!
+Come back each 2nd and 4th Friday to peruse a new blog topic!

 Keep reading